Gabriel Scally (physician): England

-The concept evolved in response to high-profile cases such as the Bristol heart scandal, the Shipman Inquiry and the Alder Hey organs scandal.
+The concept evolved in response to high-profile cases which included the Bristol heart scandal, the Shipman Inquiry and the Alder Hey organs scandal.
 In light of the increasing number of public health personnel not trained in medicine, he advocated that they also be subject to statutory regulation.
-The concept of 'clinical governance' also featured in the British Medical Journal issue celebrating the NHS’s 50th anniversary.
+The concept of 'clinical governance' also featured in the British Medical Journal issue celebrating the NHS's 50th anniversary.

-Subsequently, during his position as RDPH in England, he became involved in a number of clinical failure inquiries, including pathology in Swindon, breast screening in Exeter and abuse in Winterbourne.
+Subsequently, during Scally's position as RDPH in England, he became involved in a number of clinical failure inquiries, including pathology in Swindon, breast screening in Exeter and abuse in Winterbourne.
 He also led public health improvement programmes including Smokefree South West and Healthy Schools Plus and the creation of the Office of Sexual Health.

 In March 2012, in opposition to the then Health Secretary, Andrew Lansley's, plans for the NHS, Scally resigned from England's Department of Health as a consequence of the then Conservative-Liberal Democrats' coalition government's health policies.
 Subsequently, he was appointed as an associate fellow at the Institute for Public Policy Research think tank, and as a visiting chair at the University of Bristol and the University of the West of England, where he was also director the World Health Organization Collaborating Centre on Healthy Urban Environments.
 In 2013, on the subject of food adulteration, he said that it was not a new problem.

-He is also chairman of the Soil Association.
+He was also Chair of Trustees of the Soil Association.

 In 2018, he assisted with a report following the inquiry into the deaths of children from hyponatraemia in Northern Ireland.

 Cervical screening

-Beginning in May 2018, Scally led an independent inquiry into the failures of cervical screening and CervicalCheck in the Republic of Ireland, following an audit which revealed potential errors in women diagnosed with cervical cancer.
+Beginning in May 2018, Scally led an independent inquiry into the failures of cervical screening and CervicalCheck in the Republic of Ireland, following an audit which had revealed potential errors in women diagnosed with cervical cancer.
 His findings, including his concerns of the attitudes of some oncologists, were reported in the Scally Report in 2018.